X

 In addition to authorizing that Jewish practices be replaced with non-Jewish practices, the Catholic Church considered itself to be the new inheritor of the promises that God had given to Abraham and his seed—an idea that precludes the unity of the One New Man.

-This began the idea of replacement theology—the Christian belief that the Church has replaced Israel—an idea that remains up until today.
+This began the idea of replacement theology—the Christian belief that the Church has replaced Israel—an idea that remains even today.

 But the Bible makes it clear that it is God’s intention for the Jewish People to be a light to the nations (Isaiah 49:6), and that the nations will stream to Israel: “And many peoples and powerful nations will come to Jerusalem to seek the Lord Almighty and to entreat him.”
 (Zechariah 8:22)